ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 1. Go to {{site.data.keyword.cloud_notm}} for VMware Solutions console.
 2. Delete the KMIP for VMware instance that is provisioned with the old KMIP provider.

+     For HPCS, if you plan to migrate from HPCS and no longer require the existing HPCS instance, then delete that instance.
+     {: important}

 For completeness, delete all the old unused keys that were created by the old KMIP for VMware adapter in the vCenter Server console.
 You can either delete the keys manually or use a CLI command.
 You can identify these keys by name, since their names contain `vmware_kmip` as prefix.